-4) Horseshoe Lake Park (HSL) and Horseshoe lake Extension Improvements
+4) Horseshoe Lake Park (HSL) and Horseshoe Lake Extension Improvements

-There is limited parking for the activity at HSL.
-We will design Park Road to be a parking corridor and safe pedestrian access.
+There is limited parking for the amount of activity at HSL.
+We will improve upon Park Road for sight distance impairment, off road parking and pedestrian crossing.
 We could include a splash pad, irrigation in the field, ADA fishing dock, additional restroom facility, work out stations or other desired improvements.